51Degrees/specifications/pipeline-specification/features/evidence.md

 It there were no such Property, if would return the value from Evidence entry that matched that name.
-If multiple Element Data instances include Properties with this name, an exception/error should be thrown.
+If multiple Element Data instances include Properties with this name, an exception/error can be thrown.

 This function may be defined on Flow Data itself, as a separate helper, or both.
 That is an implementation detail that may depend on the language and